Inert waste

 • Clay

-Yes, most garden soil is classified as inert waste unless contaminated with hazardous substances.
+Yes, most garden soil is classified as inert waste unless contaminated with hazardous waste substances.
+The same can be said for aggregates like sand.

-No, turf is classified as green waste and should be composted along with other organic garden waste.
+No, unlike aggregtes like sand or soil, turf is classified as green waste and should be composted along with other organic garden waste.

-Typically, inert waste is non-hazardous and does not pose threats to health or the environment.
-However, some specific types may require testing if exposed to hazardous substances.
+Typically, inert is non-hazardous waste and does not pose threats to health or the environment.
+However, some specific types may require testing if exposed to hazardous waste substances.
 Please contact Reconomy to confirm where the inert waste has been generated from before booking a disposal method.

 Construction sites, demolition projects, and renovation works are primary generators of inert waste.
 Effective management is crucial for compliance with environmental regulations and to minimize operational disruptions.